 Kimya was recognized as a “Lawyer on the Fast Track” by The Legal Intelligencer, as a “PA Rising Star in Employment & Labor” by SuperLawyers Magazine, and as an “Influential Woman” by the NAACP, Philadelphia Chapter, and a “Wonder Woman in Business.”
 She also received the “MultiCultural Leadership Award” from the National Diversity Council.
 Furthering her work, Kimya earned a Certificate in Diversity & Inclusion Management from Cornell University’s School of Industrial and Labor Relations.

-Kimya has been directly engaged with a host of community, educational, political and social service endeavors for decades.
-Before practicing law, Kimya was a public elementary school teacher in South Bronx, New York and received the Sallie Mae Excellence in Teaching Award.
-More recently, she served as Campaign Manager for a candidate for U.S. Congress who garnered more votes than any other primary challenger candidate in the state.
-Further, Kimya has first-hand experience with non-profit incorporation, management and governance through, among others, Dare to Imagine—an organization that began in her home in 2014 and has since grown to over 700 members with a campus in East Mount Airy, Philadelphia.
-She currently serves on the boards of Big Brothers Big Sisters Independence Region, Dare to Imagine Church, Inc., and Dare to Imagine Community Development Corporation.
+Kimya has been directly engaged with a host of community, educational, political and social service endeavors.
+Before practicing law, Kimya was a public elementary school teacher in South Bronx, New York and received the “Sallie Mae Excellence in Teaching Award.”
+More recently, she served as Campaign Manager for a candidate for U.S. Congress.
+Further, Kimya has first-hand experience with non-profit incorporation, management and governance through, among others, Dare to Imagine—an organization that began in her home in 2014 and has since grown to over 1000 members with a campus in East Mount Airy, Philadelphia.
+She currently serves on the boards of Friends’ Central School, Dare to Imagine Church, Inc., and Dare to Imagine Community Development Corporation.